 Similarly, after this evening with Ramona Pau, I’ll never be able to look at gin and tonics again in the same way.

 One of the things I do well is drink cocktails, and gin is one of my favorite liquors.
 I’ve made and enjoyed gin and tonics my whole adult life.
 I thought I knew gin and tonics, but I was now humbled as I watched and listened to Ramona walk us through the correct gin and tonic process at his gin and tonic bar in Ribes de Freser, Spain.

 Table of Contents

 A Bar Dedicated to Gin in the Spanish Pyrenees

 The Lobby Bar, part of the Hotel els Caçadors, specializes in serving gin.
-You might think this is limiting, however when you have over 100 bottles of different gin and 45 different tonics on the shelves, you’ve got infinite choices!
-And if I were better at math and didn’t drink so much gin, I could probably tell you exactly how many combination choices you’d have.
+You might think this is limiting.
+However, when you have over 100 bottles of different gin and 45 different tonics on the shelves, you’ve got infinite choices!
+If I were better at math and didn’t drink so much gin, I could probably tell you exactly how many combination choices you’d have.

 Spain is Gin Crazy

 I was first introduced to the local enthusiasm for the drink 3 years prior in Girona when I was invited to a friend’s house for gin and tonic tasting.
 He was mad about gin and even went to great lengths to craft the perfect G&T by collecting rocks from the local soil, boiling them, and putting them in the G&T to add mineral content and taste.